RubyAquaMarine/skale-chain-roles-cli/README.md

 Below you will see the common transaction flow using GnosisSafe MSW to assign roles on L1(left image) and L2(bottom image) while interacting on Ethereum.

-The proposed flow-chart (top image) will only the Skale-Network for token deployments and token mapping.
+The proposed flow-chart (top image) will only use the Skale-Network for token deployments and token mapping.
 - `IMA Schain` needs to communicate with `IMA Mainnet.depositBoxERC20`